The Saxon Shore: Literary reception

 Generally reviews of The Saxon Shore are positive, placing particular emphasis on the unique nature in which Whyte draws detail together with entertaining narrative in creating a new interpretation of the Arthurian legend.
 Frances Reiher comments "Whyte has taken an engaging approach to the long-established character of Merlin.
 Much that is new and intriguing brightens a legend that in many forms has always been enchanting."
-Publishers Weekly called the book a "engrossing, highly realistic retelling of the Arthurian legend".
+Publishers Weekly called the book an "engrossing, highly realistic retelling of the Arthurian legend".
 Kirkus review compared the novel to Bernard Cornwell's novels series about the Arthurian legend, calling The Saxon Shore "historically more dense and action crammed with marvolous" Fantasyliterature.com reviewer Ryan Skardal praised the novels for their strong use of detail and their well written depictions of military action and other details.
 The academic journal The Heroic Age called the work "interesting and engrossing" though noted that some serious editing would have helped prevent the novel occasionally getting bogged down in detail.

 Historical inaccuracies

-When Merlyn references the lances of Alexander's Cavalry as Sarissa, which is actually a 4-7 meter phalanx spear, he should actually have used the term Xyston, a 3-4.5 cavalry spear.
+When Merlyn references the lances of Alexander's Cavalry as Sarissa, which is actually a 4-7 meter phalanx spear, he should actually have used the term Xyston, a 3–4.5 cavalry spear.
 This may have been a response to the 1977-78 articles by M.M.
 Markle which propose the alternative use of the Sarissa by Alexander's cavalry.
 However, this still remains a controversial issue among modern historians.
 This theory, based mostly on archeological findings and sceptical reading of historians, would likely not have been available during the 4th, 5th and 6th centuries, the era when Merlyn and the other Britannici would have been able to learn such information.